js216/embd/articles/stm32mp135-without-u-boot.md

 Secondary Program Loader (SPL) referred to as "falcon mode", since it makes the boot process (slightly) faster.
 However, I am primarily interested in it as a way of reducing overall complexity of the software stack.

+In this article, we will implement this in two ways.
+First, we modify the files as needed manually.
+At the end of the article, we provide an alternative method: directly integrate the changes into Buildroot.

 ### Prerequisites